 Promoting the benefits of properly funded and accessible public education for all is a key area of the SSTUWA’s operations.
 Our team runs initiatives to ensure issues which impact on our members and on students of all ages are kept at the forefront of the community’s mind.

 We have SSTUWA reps in schools across the state.
 They are your first port of call for assistance.
 Reps have access to a range of support from the union experts and can often resolve local issues on the spot.
 Union reps get extensive training from the SSTUWA.
-If you want to find out more about becoming a rep please have a chat with your organiser, call the SSTUWA or visit our website.
+If you want to find out more about becoming a rep please have a chat with your organiser, call the SSTUWA or visit the Getting Organised section of our website.

-Three full-time Member Assist staff are supported by a team of organisers, advocates and legal advisors in offering advice to members during business hours.
-Each year the Member Assist team handles around 6,000 phone enquiries and about 4,000 emails on issues ranging from working conditions to OSH matters and grievances.
+Full-time Member Assist staff are supported by a team of organisers, advocates and legal advisors in offering advice to members during business hours.
+Each year the Member Assist team handles around 6,000 phone enquiries and about 4,000 emails on issues ranging from working conditions to WHS matters and grievances.

 New to teaching, or want to join the union?
 Our Growth Team has all the information and support you need to make it through those difficult early years of your career.
 Our New Educator Network offers dedicated professional development and most importantly an environment where you can talk to people who have been through, or are having, the same experiences as you.